abe-winter/pg13-py/README.md

 * anything unique to oracle or mysql
 * datetime type & interval math are not supported in syntax. if you pass python datetimes as subbed literals it might work.
 * stored procs
+* transactions aren't simulated correctly: for example, an error won't abort a transaction

 ## pure-python implementation of SQL